A blue and white logo

 At the end of each chapter, you will be expected to complete an examination designed to assess your knowledge.
 You may take these exams a total of three times.
 Your last score will save, not the highest score.
 After your third attempt, each examination will lock and not allow further access.
 Your final grade for the course will be determined by calculating an average score of all exams.
 This score will be printed on your final certificate.
 As this is a self-paced computerized instruction program, you may review course information as often as necessary.
 You will not be able to exit any examinations until you have answered all questions.
 If you try to exit the exam before you complete all questions, your information will be lost.
 You are expected to complete the entire exam in one sitting.

 Teaching Secondary Math Conceptually: Meeting Mathematics Standards was developed by Dr. Kim Chappell.
-Dr. Chappell is an Assistant Professor of Education at Fort Hays State University in Kansas.
+Dr. Chappell is an associate professor of education at Fort Hays State University in Kansas.
 Currently, she teaches graduate courses in the Advanced Education Programs Department.
 She supervises research projects, mentors students, and writes curriculum.
-Dr. Chappell has over 29 years of teaching experience and holds two master’s degrees: a Master of Education in Curriculum and Instruction, and a Master of Science in Mathematics Education.
-Dr. Chappell has a Doctorate of Education degree in Instructional Leadership
+Dr. Chappell has over 34 years of teaching experience and holds two master’s degrees: a Master of Education in Curriculum and Instruction, and a Master of Science in Mathematics Education.
+Dr. Chappell has a Doctor of Education degree in Instructional Leadership.

 Contacting the Instructor